 If you’re like most online advertisers, you probably desire high-quality lead generation and that too, with low cost-per-clicks.
-Leading PPC remarketing professionals to know that CPC is a vital performance metric for an AdWords account and hence strategize for lowering CPC during ongoing campaign management.
+Leading PPC remarketing professionals to know that CPC is a vital performance metric for an Google Ads account and hence strategize for lowering CPC during ongoing campaign management.
 Here are some tips to reduce the cost per clicks in the short term, medium term and long term.

 #1 Improve Quality Score